 Application Deadline: April 1, 2024

-Thomas Jefferson's Poplar Forest and University of Virginia
+Thomas Jefferson's Poplar Forest and the University of Virginia

 Eric Proebsting, Thomas Jefferson's Poplar Forest

-Thomas Jefferson’s Poplar Forest and the University of Virginia are pleased to offer the 31st annual Summer Field School in Historical Archaeology.
+Thomas Jefferson’s Poplar Forest and the University of Virginia are pleased to offer the 33rd annual Summer Field School in Historical Archaeology.
 The field school provides a foundation in the current methods and theories of historical archaeology and offers a solid introduction to the practical skills of site survey, excavation, recording, and laboratory procedures.
 Students will actively participate in our ongoing interpretation of archaeology to the public.
-In the summer of 2020, field school participants will excavate sites associated with Poplar Forest’s enslaved residents as we attempt to better understand their lives by looking at the places they lived and worked.
+In the summer of 2024, field school participants will excavate sites associated with Poplar Forest’s enslaved residents and the plantation’s early infrastructure.

 Sites that will be investigated will include searching for the location of a stable, slave quarter, and other structures associated with Jefferson’s retreat home and plantation as well as later residents.
 This includes the opportunity to explore the archaeology of a standing brick quarter, which was built in the 1850s and continued to house African American residents in the years following emancipation.
 Students will work with the professional staff to better understand the lives of the individuals living and working at these sites by studying the material remains recovered from the summer’s excavations.
-These sites will reveal new data about the daily lives of people who labored on this plantation during and after Thomas Jefferson’s ownership and in the years that followed.
+These sites will reveal new data about the daily lives of people who labored on this plantation during Thomas Jefferson’s ownership and in the years that followed.
 This data can be compared with multiple sites that have already been excavated at Poplar Forest, allowing us to trace the plantation layout and the ways it changed at Poplar Forest over time.
 The study of this site will also provide new information for Poplar Forest’s interpretive efforts that can be included in signage and tours that help our visitors better understand the landscapes and lives of the many people, both free and enslaved, that lived on this plantation.